 The San José - Navidad minas have not been explored previously for Lithium bearing brines but results from earlier exploration programs in adjacent parts of the salar reported Lithium brine sampling from 1-meter-deep pits.
 The seven closest pit samples, taken between 0 to 200 meters from both the north and west sides of the mina yielded Lithium concentrations that ranged from 279 mg/l to 987 mg/l, averaging 551 mg/l.
-Pit samples taken within 1 km of the property boundary assayed up to 1,122 mg/l Lithium.
-The highest reported assay value in Salinas Grandes salar exceeded 3,000 mg/l Lithium.
+Pit samples taken within one (1) km of the property boundary assayed up to 1,122 mg/l Lithium.
+The highest Lithium assay ever reported on the Salinas Grandes salar exceeded 3,000 mg/l.

 In March 2019, Pluspetrol Resources Corporation B.V. ("Pluspetrol") acquired 100% of the issued and outstanding common shares of LSC Lithium Corporation ("LSC") for a cash consideration of approximately CDN \$111 million.
-This acquisition includes an earn-in agreement with Dajin Resources S.A.
-This agreement has been amended whereby Pluspetrol has spent US\$500,000 in exploration expenditures and agreed to pay the Company US\$600,000 to earn a 51% interest in concessions held by Dajin S.A.
+This acquisition included an earn-in agreement with Dajin Resources S.A.
+This earn-in agreement has been fulfilled whereby Pluspetrol has spent approximately US \$500,000 in exploration expenditures and paid the Company US \$600,000 to earn a 51% interest in Dajin S.A.